-bPeople who choose not to delay after a discussion with their health care provider about the limited benefits and potential risks of screening before the age of 25, can screen with an HPV test in 12 months.
+^bPeople who choose not to delay after a discussion with their health care provider about the limited benefits and potential risks of screening before the age of 25, can screen with an HPV test in 12 months.
 The result of the repeat test should be managed according to the HPV-based cervical screening recommendations.
-For further details, refer to the Risk-based screening recommendations for Cervical Screening and Colposcopy with Human Papillomavirus Testing in Ontario document.
+For further details, refer to the Risk-based screening recommendations section of the OCSP's Recommendations for Cervical Screening and Colposcopy with Human Papillomavirus Testing in Ontario document.

-c Includes AGC-N/NOS, AEC-N/NOS (AGC-N: atypical glandular cells - favour neoplastic; AGC-NOS: AGC- not otherwise specified; AEC-N: atypical endocervical cells - favour neoplastic; AEC-NOS: AEC- not otherwise specified)
+^c Includes AGC-N/NOS, AEC-N/NOS (AGC-N: atypical glandular cells - favour neoplastic; AGC-NOS: AGC- not otherwise specified; AEC-N: atypical endocervical cells - favour neoplastic; AEC-NOS: AEC- not otherwise specified)